-More information about the placement test is available at: RockValleyCollege.edu/Testing and in the Testing Center, (815) 921-2380.
+More information about the placement test is available at: RockValleyCollege.edu/PlacementTest and in the Testing Center, (815) 921-2380.

 ACT/SAT scores may be submitted for possible placement test waivers if submitted for evaluation within three (3) years of the original test date.

-Post-secondary transcripts/degrees from institutions accredited by recognized regional agencies may be submitted for possible placement test waivers or exemptions based on evaluation.
+Post-secondary transcripts/degrees from institutions accredited by recognized regional agencies, including any developmental or remedial courses taken, may be submitted for possible placement test waivers or exemptions based on evaluation.

 Testing accommodations for students with disabilities must be approved by the Office of Disability Support Services (DSS) at least one (1) week prior to testing in order to arrange appropriate services, (815) 921-2371.